Bell Hill

 You’ll receive weekly cash benefits as part of your unemployment insurance compensation.
 As an eligible laid-off worker, you can expect benefits to help you financially during your job search.

 Weekly benefits range from $62 to $867, providing temporary support while you seek new employment opportunities.
+In addition, some programs connect claimants with Scholarships for retraining or education, while others ensure that Seniors have access to resources tailored to their needs.

 Eligibility Criteria